rcrews/docs-website/management-console/cloud/index.md

         url: getting-started-tutorial/index.html

 ---
-Management Console is a CDP service for administering CDP.
+Management Console is a ervice for administering CDP.
 As a CDP administrator, you can use it for managing environments, data lakes, environment resources, and users across all CDP services.